hxwang/Security-Summary/MTD/model/readme.md

 ![](figs/rui-model.PNG)

 - In this model, each edge represent a probability that attackers can compromise a node from a previous nodes.
 And in order to attack a target, the attackers should compromise the whole path that leads to the target victim.
+- They consider how to design the recover time (adption time)  to better guarantee the security of target protected node.